LOCATION: Minneapolis, Minnesota

 Organizational Health (10%)

-- Participate as an active member of the Climate Generation team through participation in bi-monthly team meetings, team planning days, antiracism leadership, and other essential Climate Generation activities.
+- Participate as an active member of the Climate Generation team through participation in bi-monthly team meetings, team planning days, organizational antiracism commitments, and other collaborative Climate Generation activities

 - Support cross-program efforts with educators, community engagement, development, and other organization-wide events